 Science teaching in the rest of the school follows the National Curriculum guidelines through a topic approach from the IPC (International Primary Curriculum), providing a broad, relevant science curriculum for all the children.

-At Key Stage 2, pupils learn about a wider range of living things, materials and physical phenomena.
+In Key Stage 1, pupils observe, explore and ask questions about living things, materials and physical phenomena.
+They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas.
+They are helped to develop their understanding of scientific ideas by using different types of enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and finding things out using secondary sources of information.
+They share ideas and communicate them using scientific language, drawings, charts and tables with the help of ICT if it is appropriate.
+Most of the learning about science is done through the use of first-hand practical experiences.At Key Stage 2, pupils learn about a wider range of living things, materials and physical phenomena.
 They make links between ideas and explain things using simple models and theories.
 They apply their knowledge and understanding of scientific ideas to familiar phenomena, everyday things and their personal health.
 They think about the work of scientists and the effects over time of scientific and technological developments on the environment and in other contexts.
 They ask their own questions about what they observe and make decisions about what types of scientific enquiry are likely to be the best ways of answering them, working on their own and with others.
 They draw simple conclusions, use scientific language and a range of reference sources in their work.
 They also use conventional diagrams, charts, graphs, and ICT to communicate their ideas.

 Special EduCational Needs and Disability - SEND

 Across the school we ensure that all children’s needs are catered for, allowing for them to be involved in all aspects of the curriculum.
 This is delivered in a number of different ways from differentiated lessons, specific small group interventions and one to one support to develop a specific aspect of a child’s learning need.
 A provision map for each year group shows the additional support being delivered to meet the needs in that year group.